 Back to basics – what exactly is digital and social media marketing?
-In its most simple form, it is type of marketing that utilises digital technologies through the internet, social media, mobile phones or any type of digital platform.
+In its most simple form, it is a type of marketing that utilises digital technologies through the internet, social media, mobile phones or any type of digital platform.

 The main point of difference for digital and social marketing is that it is primarily data-driven, giving you access to insights that allow you to facilitate more personalised content / advertisements which, in turn, drives a higher engagement and results for your brand.
+This is one of the many reasons why your business should invest in social media.

 There are three clear areas that make digital marketing a very powerful tool for any marketeer / brand: